 In an effort to encourage emerging writers, first-place winners of any of our previous contests are ineligible to enter work into the contest category for which they previously were awarded first place.
 For example, if you won first place in any of our fiction contests, you may not enter work again in the fiction category, but you are still eligible to enter work into both the poetry and nonfiction categories (provided that you also didn't win first place in one of those contests).
 If you are unsure whether you are eligible to enter in one or more of the categories, email firstname.lastname@example.org.

-Additionally, if you have earned $500 or more from the sale of your writing during the term of April 2021 through the day you enter the contest, you are NOT eligible to enter this contest.
-You are a professional writer.
+Additionally, if you have earned $500 or more from the sale of your writing or from publishing advances, or if you teach any form of creative writing, and/or if you edit any form of creative writing during the term of May 2022 through the day you enter the contest, you are NOT eligible to enter this contest.
+You are a professional writer/teacher/editor.
 CONGRATULATIONS!

 All entries must be unpublished in print, in e-zines, on blogs, and on personal websites and must NOT have placed (first, second, or third) in ANY previous writing contest outside of HRW.